Cuates/logtableactionsmssql/README.md

 * 0.0.1

 **Important Note**
-* This function was written with SQL Server 2012 methods
+* This project was written with SQL Server 2012 methods

 ### Prerequisite Data Types
 * nvarchar